Charactersimm, Characterbot, Charactervec

-A semi-sentient or fully sentient virtual sophont, robot or vec programmed with elements of the personality of a celebrity, a fictional character or any other person.
+A characterbot is a semi-sentient entity programmed with elements of the personality of a celebrity, a fictional character or any other person.

 Other, less famous people were also recreated, often through their own efforts or those of their friends and acquaintances.
 One very useful tool in the creation of a personality reconstruction was the lifelog, a form of diary where the person concerned would record eir thoughts and experiences in as much detail, and with as much honesty as possible.

 A very common form of characterbot or charactersimm was the recreation of an entirely fictional personality, often taken from literature or film, and quite often using the (copyrighted) image and bodyform of various real-life actors who had played those characters in movies.
 These types of fictional characters became even more commonplace when virch entertainment became popular - a virtual character could be copied quite easily into a humanoid robot with a suitable appearance, or could interact with real-life persons via augmented reality and DNI communication.

 Charactervecs By the First Federation era it became possible to build fully sophont vecs at the same scale as most biological sophonts.
 This made it possible to build charactervecs that were fully sophont citizens.
 Many of these were former charactersimms or native-born digital sophonts who wished to become incarnate.
 A small but significant fraction of all Synthetic Humans are charactervecs.